cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 ingress resource in order to solve HTTP01 challenges.

-This is useful for compatibility with ingress controllers such as ingress-gce, which utilise a unique IP address for each Ingress resource created.
+This is useful for compatibility with ingress controllers such as ingress-gce, which utilize a unique IP address for each Ingress resource created.

 This mode should be avoided when using ingress controllers that expose a single IP for all ingress resources, as it can create compatibility problems with